-The Sawatch Range is a large, high section of the Rocky Mountains in central Colorado.
-This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher than 14,000 feet including Mount Elbert, which is the highest peak in the Rockies at 14,440 feet.
+As you hike through alpine meadows full of columbine, paintbrush, and thistle, you’ll learn along the way how to slow down and appreciate the little things.
+The gentle contours make the Sawatch Range a perfect introduction to backpacking in the Colorado Rockies.
+This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher than 14,000 feet including Mount Elbert, which is the highest peak in the Rockies.
 Sawatch comes from a Ute word meaning sand dune as some of the peaks have a sandy color after the spring snows melt.
 These peaks are high enough that snow typically lasts into late July and some years may last year round.
-The Sawatch Range lies within the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute) nation.
+These regions are within the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute) nation.

 Peak attempt: You’ll get up before the sun and move quickly to get out of camp and start the ascent.
 From the summit you’ll get amazing views of the sea of mountains around you.

-Solo: get some much needed rest.
-Take some time to reflect on how far you’ve come and what new things you have discovered about yourself.
+Solo: time to rest and reflect on how far you’ve come and what new things you have discovered about yourself.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.